 Education and attention will constantly be directed at accident and spill prevention; however, the following is a guideline in the event of an unfortunate incident:

-REPORTABLE SPILLS (Spills of reportable quantity of material): FOLLOW STEPS 1-9 NON-REPORTABLE SPILLS: FOLLOW STEPS 1-4, 5-9 as appropriate & contact the EVERSOURCE representative.
+Reportable Spills (Spills of reportable quantity of material): FOLLOW STEPS 1-9 Non-Reportable Spills: FOLLOW STEPS 1-4, 5-9 as appropriate & contact Eversource.

 G. Table 5: HERBICIDE SPILL CHECK LIST